RailsBridge-CapeTown/rails-bridge-capetown.github.com/index.md

 Breakfast and lunch will be served.

-Unboxed Consulting offices
-Madison Place
-Alphen Office Park
-Constantia 7806
+InstallFest and Workshop will both take place at Unboxed Consulting offices, Madison Place, Alphen Office Park, Constantia.

 [Google Map for Unboxed Offices](http://goo.gl/maps/SxLkY)